 Bulletin format elements for all satellites of interest to radio amateurs.
 This file is updated at least every 24 hours.

 Historical bulletins are available in The Keps Archives.
 Historical elements are available to support AMSAT’s Fox series satellites and the FoxTLM software.
 You may also find bulletins dating back to October 1993.

-You can find lots of Keplerian elements and related information on these other sites, including NOAA weather, Iridium, and all other unclassified satellites not strictly of interest to the amateur radio community:
+You can find lots of TLEs and related information on these sites, including NOAA weather, Iridium, and all other unclassified satellites not strictly of interest to the amateur radio community:

 Space-Track United States Space Force site for TLEs going back to Sputnik 1.
 This site is the source of almost all publicly available element sets.

 CelesTrak by T.S.
 Kelso.
 TLEs for selected spacecraft, updated 4-6 times a day.